- July 14, 2017

 "Golem Creation Kit" is a frantic game inspired by classics like "Papers, Please" and "Doodle God."
 You play as a golem maker, racing against the clock to defend yourself from angry mobs using golems made from various environmental ingredients.
 With rich 16-bit pixel graphics and a subtle, enthralling story, the game offers wit, charm, and numerous secrets to uncover, all wrapped in a visual-novel style.

-- The game features a charming story with well-developed characters and unexpected twists, blending fantasy whimsy with elements of horror.
+- The game features a charming story with well-developed characters and engaging writing, making it enjoyable for fans of visual novels.

 story